sneha-doguparthi/backend-challenge/Readme.md

     ## Challenges

-    The provided API intermittently fails to deliver XML data, leading to issues in data retrieval It gives an Axios error but sometimes it works correctly
+    The provided API intermittently fails to deliver XML data, leading to issues in data retrieval It gives an Axios error but sometimes it works correctly.

+    When requests are send back to back, provided API gives Axios errors which disables the user to test this project

     ## Future Enhancements